 Just by installing energy efficient systems that have highly rated performance characteristics, without comprehensive analysis and modeling, does not directly translate to energy or operational efficiency.
 Hence, engaging peer level engineers to act as independent commissioning authority can add value to the design, procurement and construction process.
 This ensures a building is not only built and constructed as specified but also commissioned, configured, sequenced and fine-tuned for operational and resource efficiency.

 Operation Efficiency Framework

-Real life performance of building and facilities systems can significantly vary from the original design, or even commissioning condition due to many operational factors.
+Real-life performance of building and facilities systems can significantly vary from the original design, or even commissioning condition due to many operational factors.
 A building may undergo many changes, renovations or upgrades during its lifecycle in reaction to varying demands or operational requirements.
-This will also change the operational condition for the energy consumption; meaning the original design might no longer satisfy the effects of these changes leading to system inefficiency.
+This will also change the operational condition for energy consumption, meaning the original design might no longer satisfy the effects of these changes leading to system inefficiency.

-Therefore, it is extremely important to not only audit, but to continuously measure and monitor a buildings overall energy and resource consumption.
-This empowers the facilities/engineering team, along with the management team to not only understand real-time efficiency and financial performance of their buildings, but to also ensure that inefficiencies are identified and quickly corrected.
+Therefore, it is extremely important to not only audit but to continuously measure and monitor buildings’ overall energy and resource consumption.
+This empowers the facilities/engineering team, along with the management team to not only understand the real-time efficiency and financial performance of their buildings but to also ensure that inefficiencies are identified and quickly corrected.
 Some of the identified inefficiencies may require further study and analysis to be addressed and rectified to meet the changing demands of the building.

 A resource (energy, water, waste) constrained world presents many operational challenges.
 The lens of energy and resource efficiency can produce its own distortions which can illuminate or distract facilities engineers from the overall efficiency and financial goals.
 Thus, being willing to engage a third party resource management partner who will view “all” building systems from a slightly different perspective, while working side-by-side with the facilities team, a new world of operational and financial opportunities will present themselves.